top of page

 Mürren 1931 Alpine World Ski Championships

 On February 19–23, 1931 the first FIS Alpine World Ski Championships were held in Mürren, Switzerland.
-During the 1930s, the Championships have held annually in Europe (1932 Cortina d'Ampezzo, 1933 Innsbruck, 1934 St. Moritz, 1935 Mürren, 1936 Innsbruck, 1937 Chamonix, 1938 Engelberg, and 1939 Zakopane) until the outbreak of World War II, preventing a 1940 event.
+During the 1930s, the Championships have held annually in Europe (1932 Cortina d'Ampezzo, 1933 Innsbruck, 1934 St. Moritz, 1935 Mürren, 1936 Innsbruck, 1937 Chamonix, 1938 Engelberg, and 1939 Zakopane).

 Following World War II, the Alpine World Ski Championships were connected with the Olympic Winter Games for several decades.
 From 1948 through 1982, the Championships were held in even-numbered years, with the Winter Games organized as the World Ski Championships through 1980, and a separate event held in even-numbered non-Olympic years.
 The 1950 championships in the United States at Aspen were the first held outside of Europe and the first official Championships organized independently of the Olympic Winter Games since 1939.